Majramos/py-jupyter-devenv/README.md

 ## Roadmap

-Add option to stop the containers
+Add option to self update

 Add option to build workspace folder structure

 Add option to work with pip-tools automatically/ automally compile and sync

-Add option to self update
-    - check for versions available
-    - file to store version data

--

 ## License